matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 ```

 This endpoint takes no parameters, and simply returns supported hash algorithms
-and pepper as a JSON object:
+and peppers as a JSON object:

 ```
 {
   "lookup_pepper": "matrixrocks",
-  "algorithm": "sha256",
+  "algorithms": ["sha256"],
 }
 ```